Profile: Sammo Hung Kam-bo

 Sammo was enrolled into the Beijing Opera Academy at the age of nine under the tutelage of Sifu Yu Jim-yuen.
 He would become the foremost member of the Seven Little Fortunes troupe, performing acrobatic displays of kung fu, acting and gymnastics for the next seven years.
 During this time, he picked up the authoritative name of ‘Big Brother’ – a referential nickname which has stuck with him throughout his life and career.
 In reference to his sifu, Sammo’s name was changed to ‘Yuen Chu’.
 During his time at the Academy he also started to adopt the nickname ‘Sammo’, meaning ‘three hairs’ in reference to a popular Chinese comic book character, first published in 1935 by the artist Zhang Leping.
 His Seven Little Fortunes classmates included many future icons of Hong Kong action cinema, including Jackie Chan (renamed ‘Yuen Lau’), Yuen Biao, Yuen Wah, Yuen Mo, Ng Ming-choi (renamed ‘Yuen Choi’), Yuen Tak and Corey Yuen Kwai.
 Sammo would later win Best Actor at the 8th Hong Kong Film Awards for his portrayal as Sifu Yu Jim-yuen in the biopic Painted Faces (1988), detailing his grueling formative years spent at the Beijing Opera Academy.

 Sammo made his film debut a year after joining the Beijing Opera school in the 1961 film Education of Love.
 As a teenager, Sammo was a relatively skinny youth.
 In his 2015 autobiography, Never Grow Up, Jackie Chan recalls a time when Sammo was forced to stay in hospital for an extended period of time after breaking his leg while training.
 “His grandpa brought noodles in thick gravy to the hospital everyday, and he swelled up like a balloon,” Chan writes.
 “His leg got better, but he never lost the extra weight.”
 As a result, Sifu Yu Jim-yuen would stop him from performing.
 Feeling dejected, Sammo was the first of the group to make quick and considerable inroads into the Hong Kong film industry, firstly as a stuntman and fight choreographer, then with bit-parts in mostly villainous roles due to his heavy physique.
-During the 1960s, he would meet and work with the visionary director King Hu as a supporting actor and choreographer on A Touch of Zen (1971), which became the first Chinese film to win the top prize at the Cannes Film Festival.
+During the 1960s, he would meet and work with the visionary director King Hu as a supporting actor and choreographer on A Touch of Zen (1971).
 In 1970, Sammo signed to Raymond Chow’s fledgling production studio, Golden Harvest.
 His first role for the company was as a fight choreographer on The Fast Sword (1971), directed by Huang Feng who had followed Raymond Chow from Shaw Brothers to help set up the rival film studio.

 Sammo, along with Huang Feng, helped to shape the fortunes of Golden Harvest with a string of successful films, including Hapkido (1972), When Taekwondo Strikes (1973), and The Himalayan (1976).
 These films focused on non-Chinese fighting arts and helped to set the look and feel of the new production house.
 They also made international stars out of actors like Carter Wong and Angela Mao Ying, who was marketed as a ‘female Bruce Lee‘ throughout the 1970s.
 During this period, Sammo also appeared in Bruce Lee’s final fight scene, which featured at the start of Enter the Dragon (1973).
 He worked with Jimmy Wang Yu in an attempt to promote him as an Asian James Bond for the international market in The Man from Hong Kong (1975) – an Australian-Chinese co-production which, ironically, co-starred an actor who had actually played James Bond, George Lazenby.
 Sammo also worked with young director John Woo on Hand of Death (1976), and Korean director Jeong Chang-hwa on The Skyhawk (1974) – in which veteran actor Kwan Tak-hing reprised his role as the legendary Foshan folk hero, Wong Fei-hung – and Broken Oath (1977), which would prove to be Angela Mao Ying’s final film for Golden Harvest.